What is Holy Baptism?

 All baptisms are conducted in the church at public celebrations of the Holy Eucharist (“private baptisms” are not permissible).
 The baptismal party is expected to remain for, and participate in the entire service with the congregation.
 Baptisms are normally scheduled during the year at:

 - The Easter Vigil (Easter Eve Service, 9 PM)

 - All Saints Sunday (nearest to Nov 1st)

 - First Sunday after Epiphany (Jan 6)

-- When the Bishop visits – TBA (usually Ascension Day)
+- When the Bishop visits – TBA (usually Ascension Day or the Sunday following)

-Required instruction for parents and all sponsors is held on Saturday morning (usually at 11:00 am) of the day preceding the Baptism unless otherwise scheduled with Celebrating priest.
+Required instruction for parents and all sponsors is held on Saturday morning (usually at 11:00 am) of the day preceding the Baptism unless otherwise scheduled with the priest.